JessicaKamman/username.github.io/index.md

 ```
 ###Algorithms and Data Structure
+This project was created during IT 145 Foundations of Application Development.
+This class heavily relies in the use Java programming, and I learned the basic programming principles in this class.
+This was one of my first classes that taught me Java, and througout this course I learned coding concepts such as the use of an Array.
+This class laid the ground foundation for my Software Engineering career.
+I have learned from taking this class that I have found my preferred language.
+During my tenure at SNHU I also learned the use of C++, Phyton and mySQL in detail.
 * This project showcased my ability to change a full program from a non Object Oriented Design code to
 follow Object Oriented Design and best coding practices.
 * This project also shows my strength in making a program more efficent